Difference Between Glaucoma and Cataract

 But it is not always inherited from parent to child or from grandparents to grandkids.

-It could be acquired in the lifetime of a person due to lifestyle activities like greater time spent in front of a screen like laptops etc.
+It could be acquired in a person’s lifetime due to lifestyle activities like greater time spent in front of a screen like laptops etc.

 In a study, it could be figured that almost 15% of people with glaucoma tend to lose their eyesight completely.